Simondavid07/bugforge/README.md

 This repository is an independent educational/product reconstruction inspired by the problem domain addressed by Bugzilla.
 It is not an official Bugzilla project and does not reproduce Bugzilla's UI or source implementation.

-[FILL IN: actual license — Mantis uses MIT; pick and state one explicitly, since "consult the repository owner" reads as unfinished to a judge.]
+[FILL IN: actual license — uses MIT; pick and state one explicitly, since "consult the repository owner" reads as unfinished to a judge.]